 Your Child's Asthma: First Office Visit

-Your child has been coughing or wheezing, and you’re wondering whether it might be
+Your child has been coughing or wheezing, and you think it might be asthma.
+The first

-asthma.
-The first step toward finding out is scheduling a visit with your child’s
+step to finding out is scheduling a visit with your child’s healthcare provider.
+As

 Before starting the exam, your child’s healthcare provider will ask for background